Topological edge currents promote exploratory chromosome capture in microtubule dynamic instability: Topological model for microtubule cap

 \subsection{Model dynamics}

-Our model supports two distinct dynamical regimes, determined by the relative rates of external and internal transitions from the same state $(x,y)_\text{s}$.
-As shown in Ref. \cite{tang2021topology}, when $\gamma_\text{ex}^{ij}>\gamma_\text{in}^{ik}$ the state space supports persistent edge currents: once the system encounters the edge it will likely continue along the edge, as can be seen by inspection.
-The emergence of such edge currents depends on the global pattern of transition rates in state space, which can be captured by a nontrivial topological invariant \cite{tang2021topology,agudo2024topological}.
+Our model supports two distinct dynamical regimes, determined by the competition between external and internal transitions from the same state $(x,y)_\text{s}$.
+As shown in Ref. \cite{tang2021topology}, when external transitions such as tubulin addition or hydrolysis dominate ($\gamma_\text{ex}^{ij}>\gamma_\text{in}^{ik}$), the state space supports persistent edge currents: once the system encounters the edge it will likely continue along the edge, as can be seen by inspection.
+The emergence of such edge currents depends on the global pattern of transition rates in state space, which can be captured by a nontrivial topological invariant \cite{tang2021topology,agudo2025topological}.
 We therefore refer to this regime as the topological phase.
-Conversely, when $\gamma_\text{ex}^{ij}\lesssim\gamma_\text{in}^{ik}$, the system is in a trivial phase and undergoes random growth and hydrolysis throughout state space via diffusive motion, rather than directed motion along the edges.
+Conversely, when internal transitions are faster ($\gamma_\text{ex}^{ij}\lesssim\gamma_\text{in}^{ik}$), the system is in a trivial phase and undergoes random growth and hydrolysis throughout state space via diffusive motion, rather than directed motion along the edges.

+Since microtubule growth and hydrolysis ($\gamma_\text{ex}^{ij}$) are highly non-equilibrium processes \cite{desai1997microtubule,brouhard2018microtubule} compared to internal conformational changes ($\gamma_\text{in}^{ik}$), we expect $\gamma_\text{ex}^{ij}>\gamma_\text{in}^{ik}$ and focus on the topological phase.
+We further allow the GTP-tubulin dissociation rate $\gamma_\text{ex}^{\text{CB}}$ to increase as the cap length $l=x+y$ grows, e.g., $\gamma_\text{ex}^{\text{CB}}\propto l^n$ for $n>0$.
+This could arise from accumulation of mechanical strain (e.g., from frayed filaments or conformational mismatch between different tubulin states) \cite{mcintosh2018microtubules,roostalu2020speed} or structural defects (e.g., missing dimers or changing protofilament number) \cite{schaedel2019lattice,prodan2009topological,bowne2013microtubule}, which weaken tubulin interactions at the tip of a longer cap.
+This length dependence allows for a peaked catastrophe length distribution consistent with \cite{gardner2011depolymerizing}, as we will show in Sec. \ref{sec_validation}.